Po3Tato/Po3Tato/README.md

 # 👋 Hello there!

-I'm a cybersecurity professional with a focus on DevOps security and infrastructure automation.
-I build and manage resilient, secure systems using modern GitOps approaches and infrastructure as code.
+I'm a security student with a focus on DevOps security and infrastructure automation.
+I manage my homelab using modern GitOps approaches and infrastructure as code.

 ## 🛠️ Skills & Technologies